arcus/education_modules/docs.md

 This section will appear in any module that requires the learner to prepare in some way.
 For example:
 - the learner needs to download software (like git or bash)
 - the learner needs an account with an external resource (like Google Colab or AWS)
-- the learner will need to interact with an external resource (like a binderhub environment)
+- the learner will need to interact with an external resource (like a Posit.cloud environment)
 - the function of the module requires explanation, such as how sagemath cells work

 ### Additional Resources